jmablog/tinieR/README.md

 # tinieR

-Shrink image filesizes with the TinyPNG API [TinyPNG](https://tinypng.com).
+Shrink image filesizes with the [TinyPNG](https://tinypng.com) API.
 Works with .png and .jpg/.jpeg files, and can return the new image filepath to enable embedding in other image workflows/functions.

 ## Installation